rcgsheffield/sheffield_hpc/stanage/software/stubs/el9-icelake-znver-stanage/Lib/libffi.rst

 .. include:: /referenceinfo/imports/stanage/packages//packages_note.rst

+.. include:: /referenceinfo/imports/scheduler/SLURM/common_commands/srun_start_interactive_session_import_stanage.rst

-A version of libffi can be made available with *one* of the following:
+A version of libffi can then be made available with *one* of the following:

 .. include:: /referenceinfo/imports/stanage/packages//libffi-ml-el9-icelake-znver-stanage.rst